 The other day a woman introduced her kids to me as Grace, Goodness and Gracious; my reaction: “wow!
 Powerful names.”
 I actually have little reasons for my astonishment by such names because I know my home country Nigeria is a place where the people are very passionate about names and identity.
-“POWERFUL” is definitely the right description for most Nigerian names, here we believe so much in the power of spoken words that right from birth a mother speaks with love saying the words that she believes shapes her child’s future.
+“POWERFUL” is definitely the right description for most Nigerian names.
+In Nigeria we believe so much in the power of spoken words that right from birth a mother speaks with love saying the words that she believes shapes her child’s future.

 “WOW”; the same reaction I get every time i introduced myself to someone, which is usually followed by “did your parents really name you that?”
 Oh yes they did.
-I would always explain to them of what i thought the reason for my name was; that the name was given to me by my grandmother, the first person to hold me in her arms when I was born and she thought “so pure”; she is Immaculate!
-FYI; this explanation made sense because my grandparents are devout Catholics and my grand dad is a parish knight, hence the name ‘immaculate’.
+I would always explain to them of what i thought the reason for my name was; that the name was given to me by my grandmother.
+The first person to hold me in her arms when I was born and she thought “so pure”; she is Immaculate!
+FYI; this explanation made sense because my grandparents are devout Catholics and my grand dad is a parish knight.
+Hence, the name ‘immaculate’.

 Oh boy, was I completely wrong!
 My mum only recently told me how my name came about.
 Apparently, in her young adult years she had a youth whom she mentored and absolutely loved.
-In her own words, this said youth was nothing but ‘perfection with a pure heart, kind. respectful and humble’.
+In her own words, this said youth was nothing but ‘perfection.
+With a pure heart, kind, respectful and humble’.